-- 60.1 A boat may
+60.1 A boat may

-- (a) protest another boat, but not for an alleged breach of a rule of Part 2 or rule 31 unless she was involved in or saw the incident; or

-- (b) request redress.
+- (a) protest another boat, but not for an alleged breach of a rule of Part 2 or rule 31 unless she was involved in or saw the incident; or - (b) request redress.

-- 60.2 A race committee may
+60.2 A race committee may

-- (a) protest a boat, but not as a result of information arising from a request for redress or an invalid protest, or from a report from an interested party other than the representative of the boat herself;

-- (b) request redress for a boat; or

-- (c) report to the protest committee requesting action under rule 69.2(a).
+- (a) protest a boat, but not as a result of information arising from a request for redress or an invalid protest, or from a report from a person with a conflict of interest other than the representative of the boat herself; - (b) request redress for a boat; or - (c) report to the protest committee requesting action under rule 69.2(b).